 - Remember Your Power Bank

 I don’t know about your hometown, but mine has power outage all the time.
 So charge and take your power bank with you.
-Even if you have light where you are going, you never know what might happen on the way, so still take your power bank!
+Even if you have light where you are going, you never know what might happen on the way, so take your power bank!
 It is important for your mobile device to be accessible and power is number one.

 - Have Fun